THE FINAL REPORT

 FINANCING ANOTHER LEGAL BATTLE

-The last time we decided to fight back in court, we raised a war chest from donations from members of the NWCOA and the CNWCOA along with support from many friends and vendors who believed in, and were willing to contribute to our just cause.
+The last time we decided to fight back in court, we created a war chest with donations from members of the NWCOA and the CNWCOA along with support from many friends and vendors who believed in, and were willing to contribute to, our just cause.

-Now our challenge is to fill another legal war chest to pay attorney fees and court costs.
-These legal fees and costs will be awarded to the prevailing party just as before.
+Now our challenge would be to fill a new war chest to pay attorney fees and court costs.
+These legal fees and costs will subsequently be awarded to the prevailing party just as before.
 The judge(s) will decide how much to fine violators of the permanent injunction and the antitrust laws.
 Obviously, the plaintiffs will need to meet and discuss this issue in the near future.
 I said “near” because there are important reasons for moving swiftly if we decide to go in that direction.

 I AM NOT A LAWYER

 Now here's my last disclaimer.
-I am about to be 80 years old and heading out for my last roundup.
-I have never been computer savvy and I really struggle in the use of “social media”.
-I need to get the word out to all our WCO members throughout the state so I need lots of help here.
+I am about to be 81 years old and soon heading out for my last roundup.
+I have never been computer savy and I really struggle in the use of “social media”.
+I need to get the word out to all our California WCO members throughout the state so I need lots of help here.

-Please respond if you are willing and able to assist in these areas.
-So, send me an email at firstname.lastname@example.org and tell me what you think we should do.
-Tell me if you want to be included as a stakeholder in this legal battle or if you want to be left alone and scratched from our list of participants.
-Once I get your ideas, I will set up a membership meeting probably in the Bay Area this fall and we'll decide what action the Association will take.
+Please respond if you are willing, able and interested in assisting in these areas.
+So, send me an email firstname.lastname@example.org tell me what you think we should do.
+Tell me if you want to be included as a stakeholder in this legal battle or if you want to be left alone and have your name removed from our list of active participants.
+Once I receive your ideas, I will set up a membership meeting probably in the Bay Area later this fall and we'll decide what actions the Association will take.

 Alan Merrifield, President CNWCOA